Berkshire Driving School - Trailer Towing

 - Walk round the trailer checking body panel security, wheels and tyres and ensure numberplate matches the tow car

 - Reverse close to the trailer tow cup and leave the car is a safe condition.
-(A stick by the trailers tow cup could be used or check visually.)
+Most cars have reversing alarms or cameras which help you stopin the correct position

 - You should consider repositioning the car if needed.
 (It is easier to swing the trailer round rather than to pull it up to the car.
 A tandem axle trailer is easier to swing round if the jockey wheel lifts the front wheels off the ground))

 - Before connecting the break-away cable you MUST walk round the trailer to check its safety (Tipping mechanism is locked, tyres free from cuts bulges and have enough tread and inflated correctly, wheel nuts look O.K., doors and lid secure, number plate in place.)

 - Wind down the jockey wheel so that the tow cup is slightly higher than the car tow ball.